• Skip to primary navigation

 2. Dice the strawberries into small pieces.
 If you are using a straw, dice the strawberries small enough to fit through your straw.

 3. Cook down the strawberries.
-In a small saucepan, mix together ½ of the strawberries sugar, lemon and vanilla extract (optional).
+In a small saucepan, mix together ½ of the strawberries sugar, lemon, and vanilla extract (optional).
 Save the other ½ of the strawberries to add to your cup or bottle.
 Cook over medium-high heat until it reaches a boil.
 Skim off the foam layer that floats to the surface.
-Turn down the heat to medium and simmer for 10-15 min stirring occasionally until the strawberries reduces significantly and thickens.
+Turn down the heat to medium and simmer for 10-15 min stirring occasionally until the strawberries reduce significantly and thicken.

 5. Serve.
-Pour in 3 tablespoon of the strawberry sauce, add in fresh diced strawberries, then pour in milk.
+Pour in 3 tbsp of the strawberry sauce, add in fresh diced strawberries, then pour in milk.
 Mix thoroughly with a straw.

 6. Enjoy!